 Assessment will be based on the seven papers, each weighted at 10%, plus a comprehensive 30% final examination that will include an eighth paper.
 Following the final grade assignments, students will be subjectively assessed for bonus points on the basis of their involvement in, and contributions to, the class, and attendance.
 (Note: I intend to let student interests and abilities guide the speed of the course; consequently, there are no dates given for these papers but it will work out to about one every two weeks.)
-All papers shall be submitted as readable attachments to an email to the professor's email address above and shall be returned the same way; no hard copies please.
+All papers shall be submitted to the drop box on D2L and shall be returned the same way.